UK council rejects Celtique Energie's fracking proposal

 Citing concerns about noise and the impact on the environment, West Sussex County Council’s planning committee rejected the firm’s application for permission to explore for oil and gas in Wisborough Green for three years.

-“There were simply too many highways issues and other issues of concern for any decision other than refusal in this instance,” Councilor Heidi Brunsdon, chairman of the committee, said in a statement.
+“There were simply too many highways issues and other issues of concern for any decision other than refusal in this instance,” Councillor Heidi Brunsdon, chairman of the committee, said in a statement.

 In fracking, companies pump water and chemicals at high pressure deep underground to release oil and gas trapped in layers of rock.